proof88/PRooFPS-dd/doc/menu-03-Crypto.md

 Sometimes you need to re-do part of KYC even when you want to send money into the CEX.<br/>
 Can suddenly disappear, so dont keep your money there long-term.
 </table>

-**Pros:**
- - Less Tx fees.
- - More coins/tokens can be found here.
- - Can trade between coins without converting to/from fiat money in between.
- - Relatively safe coins (e.g. not honeypot).
- - Tools like trading bots, copy trading.

-**Cons:**
- - Registering takes some time (KYC).
- - Sometimes you need to re-do part of KYC even when you want to send money into the CEX.
- - Can suddenly disappear, so dont keep your money there long-term.

 **Centralized crypto exchanges** offer various trading options including borrow (loan), bots, and probably more suitable for frequent trading.
 However, you still gonna pay some extra fee to the CEX but probably less than to Revolut.